-The University of Missouri Health Care Ethics Consult Service is staffed by Ethics Committee members with specific training in the area of ethics who are on call 24 hours a day, 7 days a week to provide quick consultations to patients, their families, surrogates or health care providers who need assistance in difficult decision making.
+At University of Missouri Health Care, we provide a free Ethics Consult Service to help you better understand and make health care decisions.
+Staffed by Ethics Committee members with training in health care ethics, this service is available 24 hours a day, seven days a week.
+The service provides quick consultations to patients, families, surrogates or health care providers who need help making hard decisions.

-University Health Care believes in the rights of patients to make informed treatment decisions and provides a caring environment to support an informed choice.
+MU Health Care believes patients have the right to make informed treatment decisions.
+We provide a caring environment to support your choices.

-To discuss any questions or concerns with an Ethics Consultant, ask your doctor, nurse, social worker or chaplain to contact the hospital switchboard at 573-882-4141 and ask for the ethics consultant on call to be paged.
+To discuss any questions or concerns with an Ethics Consultant, please ask your doctor, nurse, social worker or chaplain to contact the hospital switchboard at 573-882-4141.
+They should ask the operator to page the ethics consultant on call.